Trump pushes the bounds of his power

 For that reason alone, his fans and his critics may come to similar conclusions about whether he is now using the Justice Department to pursue the truth, or abusing his powers to punish perceived political enemies.

-Whichever interpretation they embrace, there's clearly a commonality in the way the left and right view Trump, said Zelizer: "Both sides agree this is a very imperial president — at least, he tries to be."
+Whichever interpretation they embrace, there's clearly a commonality in the way the left and the right view Trump, Zelizer said: "Both sides agree this is a very imperial president — at least, he tries to be."